-- A minimum of three rope lines are used. - Ropes will be installed so that they are tight and flush with the base of the culvert through the entire length of the culvert and not out of the water. - Ropes will be set out to provide 'swimming lanes' between the ropes. - Knots (half hitches) will be tied along the sections of rope in the culvert barrel to break up the flow. - Non-loop rope types will be used to reduce the likelihood of debris snagging on the ropes.
+- A minimum of three rope lines are used - Ropes will be installed so that they are tight and flush with the base of the culvert through the entire length of the culvert and not out of the water - Knots (half hitches) will be tied along the sections of rope in the culvert barrel to break up the flow; and. - Non-loop rope types will be used to reduce the likelihood of debris snagging on the ropes.

-8.3.4.3 Fish passage through permanent culverts
+7.3.4.38.3.4.3 Fish passage through permanent culverts